Israel strikes Iran as payback for missile attack, risking escalation of Mideast wars

 Meanwhile, Iran has been blamed for a series of attacks on shipping in the Middle East in recent years, which later grew into the attacks by Yemen’s Houthi rebels on shipping through the Red Sea corridor.

 Since Hamas’ Oct.
-7 attack, the shadow war has increasingly moved into the open.
+7 attack, the shadow war has increasingly moved into the light.

-Iran fired a wave of missiles and drones at Israel last April after two Iranian generals were killed in an apparent Israeli airstrike in Syria on an Iranian diplomatic post.
-The missiles and drones caused minimum damage, and Israel — under pressure from Western countries to show restraint — responded with a limited strike.

-But after Iran’s early October missile strike, Israel promised a tougher response.

-Associated Press writers Amir Vahdat in Tehran, Iran, Tia Goldenberg in Tel Aviv, Israel, Abby Sewell in Beirut, and Lolita C. Baldor, Farnoush Amiri and Zeke Miller in Washington, contributed to this report.
+Associated Press writers Amir Vahdat in Tehran, Iran; Tia Goldenberg in Tel Aviv, Israel; Abby Sewell in Beirut; and Lolita C. Baldor, Farnoush Amiri and Zeke Miller in Washington; and Aamer Madhani in Wilmington, Delaware, contributed to this report.

 Credit: Credit: AP